johanlindfors/snake-in-tetra/tutorial/step_7.md

     }
 }
 ```
 If we run the code now, we will have a snake with five body parts moving across the screen.
-[Now we're going] to implement the interaction, allowing us to steer the snake as we want.
+[Now we're going](step_8.md) to implement the interaction, allowing us to steer the snake as we want.

-[Now we're going]: (step_8.md)